Description

 AveDuration:

-• The average days below previous high over 5 years of Direxion Daily 20-Yr Treasury Bull 3x is 611 days, which is larger, thus worse compared to the benchmark SPY (120 days) in the same period.
+• Looking at the average days below previous high of 512 days in the last 5 years of Direxion Daily 20-Yr Treasury Bull 3x, we see it is relatively higher, thus worse in comparison to the benchmark SPY (120 days)

 Performance (YTD)